ccdxc/sw/venice/ui/web-app-framework/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

+## Building for use with webapp
+Run "npm run pack" to generate the tgz file (sw/venice/ui/web-app-framework/dist/web-app-framework-0.0.0.tgz).
+Then in webapp, run npm install ../web-app-framework/dist/web-app-framework-0.0.0.tgz.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.